 Our children programming is wonderful.
 They gather with adults for worship but leave a little while later to join in their own singing, scripture and story.

 People of all ages and abilities are welcome to be part of the church community.

-Most Sundays, there are special programs for children aged three and older.
+Most Sundays, there are special programs for children aged five and older.
 But every one of all ages and abilities is welcome to be part of the entire church service.